syncfusion-content/javascript-docs/js/PivotClient/Measure-Groups.md

 ---
 layout: post
-title: Measure-Groups with PivotClient widget for Syncfusion Essential JS
+title: Measure-Groups | Essential JS PivotClient widget | Syncfusion
 description: This document illustrates that how to define measure groups and functionalities in JavaScript PivotClient control
 platform: js
 control: PivotClient